 Since I was a young child, I have been transfixed by the question of how we should live.
 Convinced that the dying would have the answer, I contacted hospices across the Bay Area in California and asked to be put in touch with their patients.
 I spent the next two years going to meet these people and interview them about their lives - their reflections, regrets and lessons.

 The culmination of my meetings is a series of nine life-size graphite pencil portraits.
 Using the text from more than fifty hours of interviews, I transcribed my subjects' words onto their clothing in the drawings and created a three-minute audio edit of each person’s interview to accompany their portrait.

 In making this work I came to observe a profound paradox: in talking with me about dying, these people taught me how to live more meaningfully and more intensely.
 I found that, for most people, what mattered was how they had participated in the world and what they had created – whether that was through connection with their children, community, work or nature.
 Though I spoke with people from a wide range of socio-economic backgrounds, nobody wished they had made more money, worked harder or bought more things.
 In short, they were not concerned with what they consumed and took into themselves.
 If I learned any one lesson from my conversations, it is that meaning does not come from consumption, but creation.
 The meaningful life is one that gives more than it takes.

-The portrait of "Jenny Miller" is currently exhibited at the Smithsonian's National Portrait Gallery in the Outwin Boochever Competition until January 2017.
-"Thoughts in Passing" is available to travel as an exhibition and I am available to give presentations and workshops on the project to both adults and young people.
+The portrait of "Jenny Miller" is currently on tour with the Smithsonian's National Portrait Gallery and the full series is featured on the front pages of The Journal of Symptom & Pain Management throughout 2017."Thoughts in Passing" is available to travel as an exhibition and I am available to give presentations and workshops on the project to both adults and young people.